 Best-preserved Romanesque frescoes in Andorra in an 11th-century church in Ordino valley

-What is the best time of year to visit attractions in Andorra?
+When is the best season to visit attractions in Andorra?

 December-April for skiing; June-September for hiking; April-May and September-October for mild weather and fewer crowds